What an adventure!

 Food & Drink Costs:

-The only cooked meals available throughout the trip were dinners, each night and lunch on day 1.
+The only cooked meals available throughout the trip were dinners, each night and lunch on the first day.
 Costs ranged from $2-$4 for each cooked meal.
 Breakfasts and lunches were simple purchases from stores in Coca and in the overnight villages around the way.
 Fruit and even bakery items were often available for purchase in the villages.
 We also stocked up on peanut butter, crackers, chips, and other non-perishables that didn’t require cooking.
 Plus drinking water.

 Total food costs: ~$25.
 Budget about $5-$10 for each day.